Processing of architectural photographs. How to Create an Architectural Sketch Effect in Adobe Photoshop

 • Copy selection

-• Paste in a new layer, name it something understandable
+• Paste it into a new layer, name it something clear

-• Repeat for all areas requiring special attention
+• Repeat for any areas that require special attention.

-I'll show my color and contrast workflow using sand as an example.
+I'll show my process for processing color and contrast using sand as an example.

 Saturation

-Select the layer you will be editing.
+Select the layer you will edit.
 I selected the "Sand" layer.
-Adding an Adjustment Layer "Hue/Saturation" like on a picture.
+Add an adjustment layer "Hue/Saturation" like on a picture.

-Check the box next to (Use Previous Layer to Create Clipping Mask) to limit your edits to the Sand layer only.
-You'll get a new layer with a little downward arrow to show it.
+Check the box next to (Use Previous Layer to Create Clipping Mask) to limit your edits to the “Sand” layer only.
+You'll get a new layer with a little arrow pointing down to show it.

-I chose the preset option "Increased Saturation More"
+I selected the "Increased Saturation More" preset option.

-I selected the Warming Filter (85), setting its Density to 50 for a fuller effect.
+I chose the Warming Filter (85), setting its density to 50 for a fuller effect.

-Finally, I added a layer of curves for contrast.
-Select the “Sand” layer and from the already familiar menu add a layer of curves with the “Strong Contrast (RGB)” parameter (Layer> New Adjustment Layer> Curves… - select "Strong Contrast (RGB))
+Finally, I added a curves layer for contrast.
+Select the “Sand” layer and from the already familiar menu, add a curves layer with the “Strong Contrast (RGB)” parameter (Layer > New Adjustment Layer > Curves… - select "Strong Contrast (RGB))

-In this place, you should save the file with all layers in Photoshop Document format.
+At this point you should save the file with all layers in Photoshop Document format.

 I have 2 ways.
-Using the ruler shown on the left is very convenient and fast.
+Using the ruler shown on the left is very convenient and quick.
 It is enough to highlight an important horizontal or vertical line in the image.
-Or it can be done using rotate mode - "Edit" - "Change" - "Rotate"(Edit > Transform > Rotate)
+Or this can be done using rotate mode - “Edit” - “Change” - “Rotate”(Edit > Transform > Rotate)

-A simple task, but hard to undo once the image is saved.
-So I advise you to save the file before cropping.
+A simple task, but difficult to undo once the image is saved.
+So I recommend saving the file before cropping.

-On the issue of choice best method sharpening a lot of copies are broken and I personally tried probably all the methods, but in my opinion the most elegant method is the "High Pass filter" color shift method.
-The result is sharp, but without artifacts and bumps.
-I don't sharpen after resizing.
+On the issue of choice best method There are many copies of sharpening that have been broken and I personally have tried probably all the methods, but in my opinion the most elegant method is the “High Pass filter” color shift method.
+The result is sharp, but without artifacts or unevenness.
+I do not sharpen after resizing.

 Preservation

-You now have your edited full resolution image.
-When you prepare a photo for publication or for participation in a competition, this is the version you will return to for resizing, saving as a JPEG, and transferring.
+You now have your edited image in full resolution.
+When you prepare a photo for publication or for participation in a competition, this is the version you will return to to resize, save in JPEG format and transfer.

 Change of size

-I downsize JPEGs to various sizes for Blogs, Flicker, 500px and 1x sites, and contests.
+I reduce JPEG files to various sizes for Blogs, Flicker, 500px and 1x sites, and competitions.

 Preservation

-Final saving as JPEG requires conversion to sRGB color space and 8-bit color depth.
+Final saving to JPEG requires conversion to sRGB color space and 8-bit color depth.
 These attributes are standard for the Internet.
-If you do not do this, your images simply will not look the same to other people as you have prepared them on your computer.
+If you don't do this, your images simply won't look the same to other people as you prepared them on your computer.

 • “Edit” - “Convert to Profile”(Edit > Convert to Profile)…

-That's it, that's it in general terms my photo editing process.
+That's all, that's how it is general outline my photo editing process.

-I'm about to prepare part 3 on professional B&W conversion, so stay tuned!
+I'm about to do a part 3 on professional black and white conversion, so stay tuned!

-Sometimes designers want to somehow "revive", colorize the furniture plan in order to present it to the client in a more in an interesting way.
-Whether it is necessary to do this or not, everyone decides for himself, opinions are divided.
-But if you want, let's say, not such an ordinary plan-drawing,
+Sometimes designers want to somehow “revive”, colorize the furniture plan in order to present it to the client in a more in an interesting way.
+Whether this should be done or not, everyone decides for themselves; opinions are divided.
+But if you want, say, a not so ordinary plan-drawing,

-By the way, how do you plan?
-Lively, right?
-Korean or Japanese, I don't really understand.
+By the way, how do you like the layout?
+Lively, huh?
+Korean or Japanese, I don’t really understand.

 1.